jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) comply with the relevant IFRSEs; and
   (c) meet the audit requirements of subsection (8).
-Generally accepted accounting practice without IFRS for CFC (6) The interest holder may use generally accepted accounting practice in New Zealand for persons not required to use IFRS but required to comply with standards, other than IFRSs, approved by the Accounting Standards Review Board under the Financial Reporting Act 1993 (the generally accepted accounting practice without IFRS) for the CFC, if the interest holder or another person is a company resident in New Zealand that—
+Generally accepted accounting practice without IFRS for CFC (6) The interest holder may use generally accepted accounting practice in New Zealand for persons not required to use IFRS but required to comply with standards, other than IFRSs, approved or issued under the Financial Reporting Act 1993 (the generally accepted accounting practice without IFRS) for the CFC, if the interest holder or another person is a company resident in New Zealand that—
   (a) has no revenue under Financial Reporting Standard 34 and Financial Reporting Standard 35; and (b) is an issuer under section 4 of the Financial Reporting Act 1993 in neither of the current and preceding accounting periods; and
   (c) is not required by section 19 of the Financial Reporting Act 1993 to file its accounts with the Registrar of Companies; and